Skip to main content

 • “You'll need a second life for grinding.”

-• “As it stands, the mildly interesting combat system is not worth the frustrating, laborious, tedious process of building up a navy.
-This is ironic, because in games like Ultimate Admirals, From the Depths, and similar titles, building the navy is often the best part.”
+• “As it stands, the mildly interesting combat system is not worth the frustrating, laborious, tedious process of building up a navy... which is ironic, because in games like Ultimate Admirals, From the Depths, and similar games, building the navy is often the best part.”

-• “Only real complaint is that battles can get tedious, both in terms of a single battle pointlessly dragging on for various reasons (e.g., a chase that won't end) and multiple battles playing out very similarly and getting boring.
-The game will give you a lot of too easy/too hard missions that you can't auto-resolve to skip.”
+• “Only real complaint is that battles can get tedious, both in terms of a single battle pointlessly dragging for various reasons (e.g. a chase that won't end), and multiple battles playing out very similarly and getting boring (the game will give you a lot of too easy/too hard missions that you can't auto-resolve to skip).”

-Players find the humor in the game largely stems from the absurdity of naval technology and the comical failures of their creations, such as over-armed ships and exaggerated fleet sizes.
-The exaggerated scenarios, like dodging the same torpedo multiple times and witnessing hilariously inflated AI fleets, contribute to a lighthearted and entertaining experience, despite some frustrations with the game's limitations.
+Players find the humor in the game through the absurdity of naval technology and the comical failures of their creations, such as ships equipped with impractical weaponry or dodging the same torpedo multiple times.
+The exaggerated fleet sizes and the inability to build certain ships in earlier game starts add to the hilarity, creating a lighthearted experience despite some frustrations with game mechanics.
+Overall, the humor stems from the game's quirky and often unrealistic naval scenarios.

 • “It is hilarious and fun to see your goofy creations fail spectacularly.”